His Early Life and Quest for Knowledge

 Around the turn of the 20th century, as he began his own academic career, Woodson noticed a glaring hole in the educational system in the United States.
 The public knew very little about the role of African Americans in American history, and schools were not including African American history in their curriculum.
 He worked tirelessly throughout his life to remedy this problem, becoming nationally recognized as “the Father of Black History.”

 Institutionalizing the Field of Black History

-While running the organization, Woodson also took on many other roles within the academic world.
+While running the organization, he also took on many other roles within the academic world.
 He taught at both the public school and collegiate levels, trained researchers and other staff at the organization, and wrote books and articles on the subject that was his life’s work.
 Woodson held the position of Dean at the School of Liberal Arts and Head of the Graduate Faculty at Howard University from 1919 to 1920.
 He also served as Dean at West Virginia Collegiate Institute, now known as West Virginia State University.
-Although he was well-respected and sought after in the academic arena, Woodson retired from teaching in 1922 to devote his full attention to ASALH, research, writing, and grooming young scholars for the historical profession.
+Although he was well-respected and sought after in the academic arena, he retired from teaching in 1922 to devote his full attention to ASALH, research, writing, and grooming young scholars for the historical profession.

 Woodson also started the academic publication The Journal of Negro History in 1916 and The Negro History Bulletin in 1937.
-In 1921, he founded the Associated Publishers, Inc., a publishing company that took on works that other companies would not, such as the writings of black scholars and women on African American and African Diaspora history.
+In 1921, he founded the Associated Publishers, Inc., a publishing company that took on works that other companies would not, such as the writings of Black scholars and women on African American and African Diaspora history.

 A Champion of Women and a Mentor to Many